-1. Codes of Conduct and Academic Integrity.
+- 1. Codes of Conduct and Academic Integrity.
 I expect all students to adhere to codes of conduct and academic integrity that is outlined in the University of Illinois student handbook.
 The handbook can be found on line at and clearly spells out penalties for academic dishonesty, plagiarism, and appropriate and inappropriate conduct.
 The field course runs 7 days per week for 24 hours a day from July 20-August 14th and I expect all students to behavior accordingly.

-Dismissal Policy: This policy is set by the University of Illinois Code of Policies and Regulations Applying to all students

-- 1. Any behavior that endangers another person or property can result in immediate dismissal - 2.
+Dismissal Policy: This policy is set by the University of Illinois Code of - Dismissal Policy: This policy is set by the University of Illinois Code of Policies and Regulations Applying to all students - 1.
+Any behavior that endangers another person or property can result in immediate dismissal - 2.
 Conduct with id undesirable and in violation of the University's Code of Policies and Regulations including policies on drugs and alcohol - 3.
 Conduct that is in violation of the laws, rules and regulations, and customs of the host country - 4.
 Behavior, whether academic or social, which constitutes a clear and present danger to the health or safety of persons or property, or threatens the future viability of the program. - 5.
 Physical or sexual assault; harassment, unlawful possession, use or distribution of illegal drugs, alcohol abuse, setting a fire or possession of explosives, possession of a weapon, threat.